Band representation, band connectivity and irreducibility: Symmetry analysis of Elementary Band Representations

 where as Eq.\eqref{eqn:Co_Gofka} yields

+Thus the difference between the two choice is merely a difference in factoring system when projective representation is required at HSPs on the surface of BZ under non-symmorphic space group.
+The additional term in the factoring system is associated with each element and does not change the associativity of the existing factor system.
 We wish to examine the decomposition of the subduced band representation at given ${\rm\bf k}$ into irreducible form upon restriction to $\mathcal{G}^{\rm\bf k}$.
 For this purpose, it is easier to make the choice of Eq.\eqref{eqn:Co_Gofka} as irreducible representation of $\mathcal{G}^{\rm\bf k}$.
-This will allow the irreps of $\mathcal{G}^{\rm\bf k}$ to share the same dependence on translation as the BR and factoring out many of the summation over $\mathcal{T}$ we will encounter.
-We need to work with the Zak basis as it satisfy the gauge condition in Eq.\eqref{eqn:gauge_condition}.
-(The characters obtained from the TB band representation is the same as the Zak representation.
-So from decomposition perspective, it does not matter which convention to use.
-But Zak basis must be used when projection operators is constructed)
+This will allow the irreps of $\mathcal{G}^{\rm\bf k}$ to share the same dependence on translation as the BR, and factoring out many of the summation over $\mathcal{T}$ we encounter.
+It will also lead to the same factoring system between the subduced EBR and irrep of $\mathcal{G}^{\rm\bf k}$ in the case of non-symmorphic space group at HSPs on the surface of BZ.
+The character of the irrep of $\mathcal{G}^{\rm\bf k}$ shown in Eq.\eqref{eqn:Co_Gofka} is: